Galaxy S10 edge screen allows you to access some features and apps quickly from the curved the display.

 In the Edge panels settings page, as shown below, you can

-- Use the menu key to reorder panels.
+- Use the menu key (next to the Samsung Finder search icon) to reorder panels.

 - Enable or disable individual panels using the button over each panel.